Security Collections

 Viewing Security Collection Details

-The security collection screen displays a table of the collection details: the name, provider, description, how many groups are assigned, and if the data allows access to all information or if it is limited.
-A check appears in the Full Access column (hidden by the open details panel in the image to the left) if no query has been entered.
+The security collection screen displays a table of the collection details: name, description, data access, and the number of groups assigned.
+A check appears in the Full Access column (hidden by the open details pane in the image to the left) if no query has been entered.

 Clicking on a collection opens a panel to the right.
 This displays the same information with the addition of the query.
 It also allows access to the edit and delete buttons.